lannocc/lannocc/README.md

 On the afternoon of November 5, 2013, a friend mentioned to me how he was interested in starting a podcast.
 I replied that I had always had a passing interest in broadcasting, so how hard could it be?
 He left to have a couple drinks at the nearby pub and upon his return we were ready to go live with a cheap microphone, Shoutcast stream, and simple website player.
 Thus began a four-year immensely entertaining adventure in broadcasting!
 </p>
 <p>
 MTRadio.Net blossomed into a full-fledged custom broadcasting platform built on top of the IOVAR platform and other open-source tools.
-Focused on Montana talent, we engineered and aired a number of weekly live radio shows and curated playlists of a number of local bands.
 The custom player presented an image rotation of the currently playing artist over a backdrop of the town/city they were from.
+Focused on Montana talent, we engineered and aired a number of weekly live radio shows, curated playlists of a number of local bands, and sponsored some small local concerts.
 </p>

 #### Arduinos and A.I. with Alpha Griffin